 Our Favourite Splurge Hotel – Sofitel Legend The Grand Amsterdam

 - This 5-star luxury hotel is situated right in the heart of Amsterdam and offers beautifully decorated rooms.

 - This hotel offers a variety of luxurious facilities including a spa, restaurants, bars and many more.

-This hotel has incorporated many modern perks, while keeping its magnificent French elegance.
-Its everything you would expect to find in a luxurious hotel stay, and more.
+This hotel has incorporated many modern perks while keeping its magnificent French elegance.
+It’s everything you would expect to find in a luxurious hotel stay, and more.

 Know How to Get Around in Amsterdam

-- Traveling to most of the popular tourist attractions in Amsterdam will take you 10-minutes or less by foot from the city centre!
+- Travelling to most of the popular tourist attractions in Amsterdam will take you 10-minutes or less by foot from the city centre!
 This is why we recommend either walking or hiring a bicycle to navigate the city.
 You’ll find that most accommodation facilities rent out bicycles in Amsterdam, so it shouldn’t prove to be a hassle finding a bike.

 During your weekend in Amsterdam, it’s important that you have at least one night out on the town.
 Here’s what you should be getting up to:

 - Paradiso is a music venue housed in what used to be a church and is now known as the temple of music!